šŸ² Readers Are Loving These

 17

-They ask to learn how to make it themselves.
+They ask if you’ll teach them how to make it.

 18

-They request it when they are sick or had a bad day.
+They ask for it when they’re sick or had a bad day.

-Feel-better food Chicken noodle soup, easy chicken noodle soup, and cheesy broccoli rice are the ones families reach for when the day has been hard.
+Feel-better food Chicken noodle soup, easy chicken noodle soup, and cheesy broccoli rice are the meals families reach for when the day’s been a lot.

 The Comparisons They Make